 This element is optional for a translation glossary.
 If you decide to have it, then it is worth investing time and effort in choosing the most suitable and accurate translation for each term.
-Because these translations will be used by translators throughout the whole projects, and maybe some projects in the future.
+Because these translations will be used by translators throughout the whole project, and maybe some projects in the future.
 Undoubtedly, your preparation will have a direct effect on the consistency of the materials.

 Your company can prepare the preferred translations yourself or you can ask your translation partners to do the task.
 The translations will be used once your company check and approve with them.

 The creation of a glossary should have the involvement of both your company’s internal employees and external human resources.
 We recommend you have a team consisting of employees of 3 positions below:

 - Internal linguists who have insights and experience in the linguistic elements of your company’s documents.
 They will provide help in explaining the terms accurately and give preferred translations that match your brand voice.

 - Internal specialists who understand the terms used by your company or use them on a regular basis.
 For example, if you create a glossary for a medical device, it is highly recommended that you ask the medical engineers who are in charge of the device to contribute to the creation of the glossary.
 This guarantee the best accuracy for term uses in the documents.